 - Or for something more energetic, head up to the top of Rocky Mountain.

 - Treble Cone Ski Area is the largest ski area in the South Island

 - Glacier cirques around every corner on the way up to Raspberry Creek, Mt Aspiring National Park.

 - Crossing Rob Roy Glacier swing bridge over crystal clear waters and continuing up the track to experience the “slow reveal” of the Rob Roy Glacier coming into view.
-Be sure to watch your lunch (and camera) as the cheeky alpine parrot (Kea) will try to grab them. **Please note, as of November 2020, the Rob Roy Glacier Track is closed due to unsafe conditions.
+Be sure to watch your lunch (and camera) as the cheeky alpine parrot (Kea) will try to grab them.

 - Mt Aspiring is the only peak over 3000m outside the Mt Cook National Park.
 The Mt Aspiring National Park is New Zealand’s 3rd largest park.